384606266/Translation-WXMiniprogram/nmt-react-v2/README.md

 ```
 #### Model download

-Currently we have two translation pretrained model of Polish and Esthonian.
+Currently we have two translation pretrained model of Polish and Romanian.

 And we can download it from  [Jiaoda Yunpan](https://jbox.sjtu.edu.cn/l/61Jg6C) and put it in folder`./api/available_models`